harmslab/pytc/docs/source/writing_new_models.rst

    gets the ionization enthalpy for a given experiment from the :code:`experiment` object it takes as an argument.

-The general requirements for these `GlobalConnector` requirements are:
+The general requirements for these :code:`GlobalConnector` requirements are:

- + It must be a subclass of :code:`GlobalConnector`.
+ + It must be a subclass of :code:`pytc.global_models.GlobalConnector`.
  + It must define :code:`param_guesses` in the class namespace (i.e. at the top of the class definition.)
 This should have reasonable guesses for the parameters.